Clivern/Rabbit/README.md

 ## Deployment

 Rabbit needs a decent resources to be able to work properly.
 Because the build process itself done by goreleaser and it consumes a lot.
-So better to keep `parallelism` equal `1` and increase if you have more resources and would like to speed the build process.
+So better to keep `build.parallelism` equal `1` and increase if you have more resources and would like to speed the build process.

 ### On a Linux Server